rackerlabs/docs-core-infra-user-guide/cloud_config/compute/cloud_servers_product_concepts/metadata/set_metadata.rst

 xxxxxxxx insert screenshot of deleting a metadata field, possibly the one we used earlier as an example.

-After a metadata field is deleted, it cannot be recovered, unless you have a stored image of the server.
-If you have a stored image of the server, you may be able to
+After a metadata field is deleted, it cannot be recovered.

-* rebuild the server from the image and retrieve the metadata field

-* view the image properties of the image and look for fields prefixed with instance